seattleinfinity/simc-site/README.md

 4. To build the site, use `npm run build`

+### Writing content

+Content is written in Nunjucks or Markdown.
+Markdown is rendered with [markdown-it](https://github.com/markdown-it/markdown-it), and configuration options are in `/.eleventy.js`.

 ### Project structure

 There are a lot of files and folders!
 Brief overview: